mozilla/gecko-dev/browser/components/urlbar/docs/dynamic-result-types.rst

 ``{array} [classList]``
   An optional list of classes.
 Each class will be added to the element created for the object by calling ``element.classList.add()``.

-``{string} [stylesheet]``
-  For dynamic result types created in extensions, this property should be set on the root object in the view template structure, and its value should be a stylesheet URL.
-The stylesheet will be loaded in all browser windows so that the dynamic result type view may be styled.
-The specified URL will be resolved against the extension's base URI.
-We recommend specifying a URL relative to your extension's base directory.

-  For dynamic result types created internally in the address bar codebase, this value should not be specified and instead styling should be added to `urlbar-dynamic-results.css`_.

 Example
 ~~~~~~~